Invertible Extractors and Wiretap Protocols: Acknowledgment

 Bounding the floor and ceiling functions by $q/p \pm 1$, we obtain

 That is

 which concludes the proof since this is true for all $y$. \end{Proof}

-Now we describe the inverter $\inv(x)$ for the extractor, again abusing the notation.
+Now we describe the inverter $\inv(x)$ for the extractor.
 First the inverter calls $\imod_{N, d^{m}}(x)$ to obtain $x_1 \in [N]$.
-Then it performs a random walk on the graph, starting from $x_1$, to reach a vertex $x_2$ at the end which is inverted to obtain $x_3=\imod_{d^{m'}, N}(x_2)$ as a $d$-ary string of length $m'$.
-Finally, the inverter outputs $y=(x_3,w)$, where $w$ corresponds the \emph{inverse} of the random walk of length $n-m'$.
+Then it performs a random walk of length $n-m'$ on the graph, starting from $x_1$, to reach a vertex $x_2$ at the end which is inverted to obtain $x_3=\imod_{d^{m'}, N}(x_2)$ as a $d$-ary string of length $m'$.
+Finally, the inverter outputs $y=(x_3,w)$, where $w$ corresponds the \emph{inverse} of the random walk.
 It is obvious that this procedure yields a valid preimage of $x$.